-- 10.1 The site offers a relatively substantial contribution to housing supply and is relatively well located in relation to the pattern of the settlement, albeit accessed in a slightly convoluted manner, through other land with existing permission for development in this applicant's ownership. - 10.2 The land is grade 1 Agricultural land and the predicted housing land supply and objectively assessed need might provide weight against the proposal in the future but the current objectively assessed need carries substantial weight and suggests the proposal should be approved.
+- 10.1 The site offers a contribution to housing supply and is relatively well located in relation to the pattern of the settlement, albeit accessed in a slightly convoluted manner, through other land with existing permission for development in this applicant's ownership. - 10.2 The land is grade 1 Agricultural land and the predicted housing land supply and objectively assessed need provides some limited but increasing weight against the proposal in and the current objectively assessed need carries diminished weight given the imminence of the recalculation of need, on balance now suggesting the proposal should be refused.